| Statement at City CouncilSafety Committee Hearing

 crushing his legs and preventing him from continuing out to safety.
 He

+was still alive waiting to be rescued.
 The '93 bombing of the WTC was a very real wake up call to

 the City of New York with regard to potential terrorist threats.
 I am